asjad99/Hybrid-CI-System/README.md

 dimensional input patterns, the task of the GA is to find a transformed set of patterns in an dimensional space that maximizes a set of optimization criteria.

-Hence, in this project we will be using Genetic Algorithm (constructed in previous assignment of this course) to perform dimensionality reduction.
+Hence, in this project we will be using Genetic Algorithm to perform dimensionality reduction.
 MLP is used a classifier and GA will rely on this classifier to evaluate its performance.

 ## Summary of Contruction